 Community outreach has indicated a preference to preserve the existing businesses and commercial diversity that is due to the lower rents that are more common in this area.
 There is concern that redevelopment will increase rent costs and increase the likelihood that existing businesses could be displaced.

 On properties where it is desired to preserve existing commercial buildings for the types of existing uses in the area, flexibility should be provided in order to maintain the existing building and allow for new development to occur.

-- Continue to allow case-by-case consideration of requirements for property upgrades "to the extent reasonably feasible" - Capture lower commercial rental rate in development agreement, similar to affordable housing deed restrictions
+- Continue to allow case-by-case consideration of requirements for property upgrades "to the extent reasonably feasible".
+Example of such would be adaptive reuse of an existing hotel/motel becoming multi-family - Capture lower commercial rental rate in development agreement, similar to affordable housing deed restrictions

-Figure 25: Possible Redevelopment while Retaining Existing Businesses
+Figure 39: Possible Redevelopment while Retaining Existing Businesses